misabellerv/MBGd/README.md

 ![MBGd](https://github.com/misabellerv/Mosquitoes/assets/88784791/6d962591-92ea-4e1a-a66b-a2db7916c05e)

-Mosquitoes Breeding Grounds Detector (MBGd) is a project that implements optimized solutions for mosquitoes breeding sites detection and analysis through aerial images and small datasets.
+Welcome to the Mosquitoes Breeding Grounds Detector (MBGd) project repository!
+This initiative focuses on developing cutting-edge techniques for identifying and analyzing mosquito breeding sites using aerial imagery and compact datasets.

-It currently uses Detectron2 to train models as Faster-RCNN in out custom dataset with a proper methodology to get better baseline results.
+MBGd employs Detectron2 to train advanced models like Faster-RCNN on our custom dataset.
+Our approach includes a meticulously crafted methodology aimed at achieving superior baseline results in the detection of mosquito habitats.

-It's a long-time work that has been developed by several Master/PhD students along with Federal University of Rio de Janeiro professors from Signal, Multimidia and Telecomunications lab (SMT).
+This project represents a collaborative effort over several years, involving multiple Master’s and Ph.D. students, alongside esteemed professors from the Signal, Multimedia, and Telecommunications Lab (SMT) at the Federal University of Rio de Janeiro.
+Their combined expertise has driven significant progress in the detection and analysis capabilities of MBGd.

-This repository focuses specifically on my Master's thesis work, which comprises of a robust methodology for mosquitoes breeding sites using unnamed aerial vehicles (UAV) and deep computer vision techniques.
+This repository specifically highlights the work from my Master’s thesis.
+It details a comprehensive methodology for detecting mosquito breeding sites using Unmanned Aerial Vehicles (UAVs) and sophisticated deep learning computer vision techniques.
+Our goal is to enhance the precision and efficiency of these detection systems to aid in public health efforts.

 ![Captura de Tela (325)](https://github.com/misabellerv/Mosquitoes/assets/88784791/191cd0a3-1d42-438f-bdf6-e80e50870fbd)